 The leaves are in the shape of a maple leaf, very large, dark glossy green on top and silvery underneath.
 In the wetter parts of its range, where the dry season is short, they remain on the tree throughout the year but fall elsewhere, with the tree left near leafless for a brief period.

-The flowers are large, cream-white, showy and sweetly fragrant, especially at night to attract bats, the tree's specialist pollinators.
-They bloom in spring but are short-lived, lasting only one night, although their fragrance lingers on even after they have wilted and fallen to the ground.
+The flowers are large, creamy-white, showy and sweetly fragrant, especially at night to attract bats, the tree's specialist pollinators.
+They bloom in spring but are short-lived, lasting only one night.
+However, their fragrance lingers on even after they have wilted and fallen to the ground.

-The spent flowers are collected in its native range for use in clothing and linen cupboards as a deodoriser and to add a light fragrance to the clothes, sheets and towels stored therein.
+The spent flowers are collected in its native range for use in clothing and linen cupboards, as a deodoriser and to add a light fragrance to the clothes, sheets and towels stored therein.

 The large leaves have traditional use as serving plates or platters and as wrapping material for wrapping small articles in.

 Grows naturally and has its best development in moderately humid to very humid subtropical and tropical climates, generally in areas with annual lows of 10 to 21 °C, annual highs of 20 to 33 °C, annual rainfall of 1200 to 5500 mm and a dry season of 7 months or less.